YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 incremental: true
 type: lineheight

-We want to predict how many kilo calories per gram of milk (`kcal.per.g`) different species do have, as a function of neocortex volume and body mass.
+We want to predict how many kilocalories per gram of milk (`kcal.per.g`) different species do have, as a function of neocortex volume and body mass.
 We can fit a few models and compare them using the AIC.

 ```r